-Having strong glutes is one of the essentials to being a good athlete.
+Having strong glutes is one of the essentials of being a good athlete.
 Even if you never plan on playing competitively, having strong glutes gives you the power to push, sprint, pivot, and perform.
 It also makes your other lifts in the gym easier and safer when your glutes are strong and firing.

 Strong glutes let you keep up with your kids, play, workout, carry groceries, and prevent injury while doing it all.

 Having stronger glutes is crucial for everyone.
 And in order to do that, you’ve got to strengthen them.
 Below is a list of amazing glute exercises.
-Some of these exercises can be done with weights, some with bands, and some with bodyweight.
+Some of these exercises can be done with weights, some with bands, and some with body weight.
 Your glutes respond to a variety of training stimuli.
 But they do need to be trained.

 - Hip thrust

 - Feet elevated glute bridge

 - Banded lying leg abductions

 Learning to activate and engage the glutes properly and completely is the first step to improving them.
 From there, focus on progressing the glutes with weights, repetitions, or variations.